|Singing Beach will open on May 28th for Memorial Day weekend!

 There is one porta potty in the parking lot and the actual beach does not close just the facilities.

-The parking is for Residents Only until October 15th.
+The parking is for Residents Only from April 15th - October 15th.
 Non residents can find parking about a half mile away at Masconomo Park or two hour parking on Beach St and downtown.

 Beginning October 15th a limited number of non-residents can park in designated areas in the Singing Beach Parking lot.
 Also beginning October 15th, dogs are allowed on the beach.